Soluna7/Soluna7/README.md

 ## 🗃️ Current Projects:

-📦 My big long-term project is an as of yet unnamed dynamic small-voxel game, and that's what I'm currently developing dependencies for!
+📦 My big long-term project is Analemma, a mini-voxel surviaval game and physics sim, and that's what I'm currently developing dependencies for!

 📚 Otherwise just learning Bevy and Rust with some small projects to build up some experience :3